 - 1/4 teaspoon salt

-- Heat a nonstick pan over medium heat for 1-2 minutes.
+- Prepare the pan- Heat a nonstick pan over medium heat for 1-2 minutes.
 Spray with oil, or grease well with olive or vegetable oil.